Prajwal-Supekar/FUTURE_DS_01/README.md

 ## 📥 Dataset
 The dataset used for this project is included in the data/ folder.

-## 📈 Insights Summary
-(Add your final insights here once the dashboard is ready)

 ## 📎 Files Included
 - /data → Raw + cleaned data
 - /dashboard → Dashboard file (.pbix or Excel)